 “I’m sure you’ve seen solar panels on roofs.
 Floating solar is basically arrays of panels that have been placed on floating structures on water,” explains Strand.

 Solar energy is considered the energy source of the future because it is clean and almost inexhaustible, but solar parks require vast areas of land.
 This makes it difficult to build solar power plants near cities, where there is often a lack of space.
-The solution may be to generate solar energy on the water.
+The solution may be to generate solar energy on the water along the coastline or on reservoirs.

 “Floating solar is an environmentally friendly way of giving more people access to electricity.
 It also frees up large land areas that can be used to cultivate food, for example,” says Strand.